-- Long oval
+- long oval

-- Intermediate oval
+- intermediate oval

-- Round oval.
+- round oval.

 To get an idea of what shape your head is, ask a friend to take a photo from above.

-These two measurements are crucial when it comes to selecting the right motorcycle helmet.
+Your head circumference and shape are crucial when it comes to selecting the right motorcycle helmet.

-What to know when you’re trying on a motorcycle helmet
+Trying on a motorcycle helmet

 When trying on motorcycle helmets, it is important to consider size, comfort, and overall ‘fit’.